Digilent/Eclypse-Z7-HW/README.md

-# Eclypse Z7 Zmod ADC 1410 Vivado Project
+# Eclypse Z7 ZmodADC1410 Vivado Project

 ## Description

-This is a branch of the Eclypse Z7 board containing the Vivado project with the Zmod ADC 1410 set in Zmod connector A. The project is configured to work with the PS (processing system) and to transmit the acquired data over the Axi-Stream interface using the AXI DMA.
+This is a branch of the Eclypse Z7 board containing the Vivado project with the ZmodADC1410 set in Zmod connector A. The project is configured to work with the PS (processing system) and to transmit the acquired data over the Axi-Stream interface using the AXI DMA.
 The exported handoff from this project is used in both the Eclypse Z7's Software and OS repositories' projects within the branch of the same name.
 For more information on how our git and project flow is set up please refer to [Eclypse Z7 Git Repositoies](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git)

 ## First and Foremost